What is data sovereignty?

 Data sovereignty and the NIS Directive

-The NIS Directive applies to operators of essential services and digital service providers (DSPs), which include providers of Cloud computing services such as SaaS, Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
+The NIS Directive applies to operators of essential services and DSPs (digital service providers), which include providers of Cloud computing services such as SaaS, PaaS (Platform as a Service) and IaaS (Infrastructure as a Service).
 Enterprises with a turnover of less than €10 million do not fall under the scope of the Directive.

 Article 16 of the Directive states that DSPs must “take appropriate and proportionate technical and organisational measures to manage the risks posed to the security of network and information systems which they use in the context of offering services”.